 Abuse can take many forms.
 It can be verbal, physical or sexual.
 It is never ‘normal’.
 It is never the victim’s fault.
 Abuse in any form is serious and no-one of any age should suffer it.
 If you are being abused there are people to help and protect you.
 If you think you know of someone who is being abused there are people you can ask for advice.
-In school Mrs Soper is the appointed person to ask advice from, and in her absence, Mr Wood.
+In school Mrs Soper is the appointed person to ask advice from, and in her absence, Mr Burt.

 - Childline – A helpline for young people in trouble or danger.
 Childline can offer help with any problem, large or small.
 Freephone number 24 hours a day 0800 1111.